 A bit slow, but understandable since they were trying to showcase brand new technology for the time.
 The result is a tad uneven, but satisfactory nonetheless.
 Felt myself getting lost in some scenes in the second act.

 i just watched that whole film thinking it was new and how the hell did they make everyone look so young! i was in some post modern genre re-defining moment examining the changes in special effects and dialogue and what this meant as a retro star wars style re doing... until i re read the date! great film

-On the one hand: yes, it´s slow, the story is rather lame (a super intelligence that cannot read its proper name on a plate??) and Shatner´s acting is wodden...
-On the other hand: the look of it all, the music, the spirit of the whole enterprise (and: Enterprise) is pure joy.
-Kirk approaching the Enterprise is the best love scene in any Star Trek movie or episode.
-A classic not on par with the other films.
+4.5 Yes, it´s slow, the story is rather lame (a super intelligence that cannot read its proper name on a plate??) and Shatner´s acting is wodden...
+But: the look and scope of it all, the music, the spirit of the whole enterprise (and: Enterprise) is pure joy.
+The director's cut is the much better version.
+Still waiting for the HD version!